Ashutoshbot1/reachinbox-clone/README.md

 Copy code
 npm install
 Running the Application
-After setting up the project, you can run the application locally using the following command:
+Once the project is set up, you can run the application locally using the following command:

 bash
 Copy code